dgryski/go-perfbook/performance.md

 ### Benchmark Inputs

-Know how big each of your input sizes is likely to be in production.

-Your benchmarks must use appropriately-sized inputs.
+Real-world inputs rarely match the theoretical "worst case".
+Benchmarking is vital to understanding how your system behaves in production.

+You need to know what class of inputs your system will be seeing once deployed, and your benchmarks must use instances pulled from that same distribution.
 As we've seen, different algorithms make sense at different input sizes.
 If your expected input range is <100, then your benchmarks should reflect that.
 Otherwise, choosing an algorithm which is optimal for n=10^6 might not be the fastest.

 Be able to generate representative test data.
 Different distributions of data can provoke different behaviours in your algorithm: think of the classic